luizzappa/codemirror-lang-spreadsheet/README.md

 When extending support for a new idiom open a PR 💙

-### To Do:
+## To Do:

-- Add fallback to default language (en-US) when tokens are the same across idioms.
+- Add fallback to default idiom (en-US) when tokens are the same across idioms.
 This will reduce the packet size.